Boundary scripts are short, repeatable phrases that enforce limits without escalation.

 Forward Motion

-- Identify one boundary that needs reinforcement
+- Identify one boundary that is currently leaking

 - Repeat it without variation

-- Let consistency do the social work
+- Let consistency reshape expectations

 When language is stable, structure holds without force.